CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

 - Review Service: user can rate and share their comments to instructors and courses.
 In addition, the review service integrates with our course service to provide instructor recommendation functionality thorough a machine learning approach. ([here](/teamDocumentation/ReviewServiceDocumentation.md) for review detail and [here](/teamDocumentation/ReviewRecommendationSystem.md) for ML detail)
 - Calendar Service: visualizes a user's schedule by presenting calendars and timetables.
 Note that we offer 7 types of calendar designs and 3 term options, which produces 21 customizations for our user. ([here](/teamDocumentation/CalendarServiceDocumentation.md) for details)
 - User Service: stores and synthesizes a user's information stored in our cloud database. ([here](/teamDocumentation/UserServiceDocumentation.md) for details)
-- CMD shell/ Web GUI: parallel systems providing multiple ways for user to interact with our system.
+- CLI/ Web GUI: parallel systems providing multiple ways for user to interact with our system.
-  - CMD shell's demo (stable release, [here](/teamDocumentation/cmdDocumentation.md) for commands):
+  - CLI's demo (stable release, [here](/teamDocumentation/cmdDocumentation.md) for commands):
     - ![](designdocument.assets/readmedemo.gif)
     - ![](designdocument.assets/reviewdemo.gif)
   - Web interface (source code in `dev/springboot`, visit http://bugmaker-env.eba-ss4i3etw.us-east-2.elasticbeanstalk.com/):